pchaudhari23/Software_Notes/7. Programming concepts, Tools & Technologies/Useful online tools.md

 ---

-1. Filezilla: Used to access files via SSH/ sFTP
+1. Filezilla/WinSCP: Used to access files via SSH/ sFTP
 2. WinMerge: Used to compare two folder repos.
 Used for deployments
 3. Mockaroo: Used to generate real data - Generate JSON to use it in projects